Water Conservation Video Contest

 By entering, you grant Napa RCD and City of Napa non-exclusive ownership of the video, meaning that we can use it on our social media, website, or elsewhere, but you can also continue to use it.

-- Videos must mention the action of conserving water and address one of the themes.
+Videos must mention the action of conserving water and address the theme.

-- Videos must be no longer than 30 seconds and be appropriate for all ages.
+- Videos must be 30 seconds in length (no more) and be appropriate for all ages.

-- Student(s) may use a smart phone to film the video and the video must be filmed in vertical format for TikTok.
+- Student(s) may use a smart phone to film the video.

 - If your video includes a language other than English, please provide English subtitles in the video, or English translation via email to Danielle@NapaRCD.org (Note: Translations don’t have to be 100% accurate, but enough to understand in English.
 Google Translate is fine to use.)